CAU-TeamLiuJF/CDpan/README.md

-# CDpan: Constructing dispensable genome for pan-genome analysis
+# CDpan: Constructing new sequence for pan-genome analysis

 ## Introduction

 There is an increasing understanding that a reference sequence representing a genome of individual is insufficient to capture the genomic diversity we observe in nature.
 With the development of short-reads sequencing, it's convenient to achieve the high depth whole-genome sequencing data of an individual.
-Therefore, to help the researchers to capture the genomic sequences absent in the reference genome within the species, we propose the CDpan (Constructing dispensable genome for pan-genome analysis) to construct the dispensable genome using high-throughput sequencing reads.
+Therefore, to help the researchers to capture the genomic sequences absent in the reference genome within the species, we propose the CDpan (Constructing new sequence for pan-genome analysis) to construct the new sequence using high-throughput sequencing reads.

 ## Installation